 In order to obtain a CDL you will be required to pass a Vehicle inspection test.
 You will be tested to see if you know whether your vehicle is safe to drive.
-You will be asked to do a Vehicle inspection of your vehicle and explain to the examiner what you would inspect and why.
-The following seven-step inspection method should be useful.
+You will be asked to do a vehicle inspection of your vehicle and explain to the examiner what you would inspect and what you are looking for.
+Additional information on the Vehicle Inspection Test is available in Chapter 11.
+The following seven- step inspection method should be useful.